awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Wildcard without like operator: "Your condition value includes a * or ? character.
-If you meant to use a wildcard (*
+Wildcard without like operator: Your condition value includes a * or ? character.
+If you meant to use a wildcard (*, ?), update the condition operator to include Like.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": ""Your condition value includes a * or ? character.
-If you meant to use a wildcard (*"
+"findingDetails": "Your condition value includes a * or ? character.
+If you meant to use a wildcard (*, ?), update the condition operator to include Like."
 ```

 **Resolving the general warning**